m-deluca64/TurboEngine/README.md

+GAM300/350 project on team Turboclock.
+This repo represents code snippits I've contributed towards the project.
+This project is currently under development.
+As a result, this snippet is from a previous milestone our team reached.
+Expect this repository to update as the project develops.

 **AISystem.cpp**
 - contains snippets from the original file showing off the specific behaviors for a Combat Behavior Tree.
 - Contains a simple AStar algorithm that uses navigation data generated from Recast/Detour to find and generate a path.
 Currently under development